voytech/tabulate/README.md

 ```

-First 0.1.0 version will not differ much from current snapshot version, and migration to release should be simple.
+First 0.1.0 version will not differ much from current snapshot version, and migration to release should be quick.

-I plan to introduce some dependency layout changes.
-On 0.1.0 tabulate-core and tabulate-* modules will be separated via platform.
+## Usage (basics)

 ## Key concepts